🍪 We use cookies to improve your experience

 American Behavioral Scientist (ABS), is a peer-reviewed journal and published fourteen times a year.
 It provides in-depth perspectives on intriguing contemporary topics throughout the social and behavioral sciences.
 Each issue is guest edited.
 For more information about American Behavioral Scientist see https://journals.sagepub.com/home/abs

-If interested, please submit an abstract of 500 words or less in English and a bio-statement to Noel Packard at: npac825@aucklanduni.ac.nz. or through the CFP abstract portal.
+If interested, please submit an abstract of 500 words or less in English and a bio-statement to Noel Packard at: npac825@aucklanduni.ac.nz by October 1, 2025

 Deadline for abstracts is 1 October, 2025.